 So let’s dive into each one of the 3 steps to make money while traveling.

-A. You’d like to cut the expenses while you travel the world for a longer period of time – during weeks, or maybe even a couple of months.
+A. You’d like to cut the expenses while you travel the world for a longer period of time – for weeks, or maybe even a couple of months.
 When you come back from your long holidays, you want to continue with your life.
+If this is you, keep reading here!

-C. You work from home – or you could perform your office work from home, and would like to travel for a longer period than your paid vacation allows.
+C. You work from home, or could perform your office work from home, but would like to travel for a longer period than your paid vacation allows.
+If this is you, keep reading here!

-D. You’re a freelancer and would like to keep your customers and work while traveling.
+D. You’re a freelancer who would like to keep your customers and work while traveling.
+If this is you, keep reading here!

-Check the letter below which corresponds to your type of traveler:
+Check the letter that corresponds to your type of traveler (Step 1):

-A. So if making money while traveling is just a way for you to pay for the long trip, the best way to do it is with freelance projects.
+A. If making money while traveling is just a way for you to pay for the long trip, the best way to do it is with freelance projects.

 The type of projects that you choose depends on your previous work experience.
 Just figure out what kind of projects you could offer without having to spend the whole vacation time working!

-Ideally, you’ll offer services which don’t need follow-up, like logo design, for instance.
-So if you’re a visual designer, you could develop the branding for a startup or blogger, and call it a day once you’re done.
+Ideally, you’ll offer services that don’t need follow-up, like logo design, for instance.
+So if you’re a visual designer, you could develop the branding for a startup or a blogger, and call it a day once you’re done.

 - Start an online business and offer your services or products on the Internet.
 You don’t have to create an empire for that, so don’t think that you have to become the next Steve Jobs.
 So what about becoming a freelance translator, a freelance writer or a virtual assistant?

 - Create your own online course and teach other people your skills or expertise.
-My favorite platform is Teachable, where you can start teaching online for free 😉
+My favorite platform is Kajabi, but you’ll find more affordable options, like Teachable or Thinkific.

 - Turn traveling itself into a career by starting a travel blog or a photography blog.
-If you want to start a professional blog from scratch check out Elite Blog Academy – they’re the best!
+If you want to start a professional blog from scratch, check out this post on how bloggers make money.

 C. The first thing you have to do is ask your boss for permission, and then take time zone logistics seriously into consideration:

-- If regular communication is required for you to work remotely for a period of time, try not to travel to a much different time zone than your company’s location – Unless, of course, you want to work in the evenings and have the morning for yourself!
+- If regular communication is required for you to work remotely for a period of time, consider working from a location with a similar time zone to your company’s, unless you want to work in the evenings and have the morning for yourself!

 - If you don’t need to stay connected and communicate regularly with your colleagues or boss, you still should consider which time zone you’re traveling to.
-It isn’t the same working from Thailand or Bali for a Western country, where you can get your job done before your colleagues wake up, than working from Mexico for an Australian company, for they are surely going to need your work long before you get up from bed.
+It isn’t the same to work from Thailand or Bali for a Western country, where you can get your job done before your colleagues wake up, as to work from Mexico for an Australian company, for they are surely going to need your work long before you get up from bed.

 D. You have it easier than the rest in the sense that you already have ongoing or potential projects, as well as customers.
 They’re the ones you should be focusing on.
 So make sure that you fulfill one of the following options: